msrody/TheRodys/content/2.articles/Itinerating/202406 In the US.md

 image: 'public/Articles/Itinerating2024/202407PhotoCollages/SunsetCandMtns-Med.jpg'
 ---
 #title
-Our Itineration Has Begun!
+Back in the US!

 #description
-The process of Itineration has begun.
-We are meeting with Pastors, visiting and preaching at churches and making connections.
+We are back in the US and finding lots to see.
 ::

 ## Back in the US